INTRODUCTION TO MONKS COWL AND CHAMPAGNE VALLEY (CATHKIN PARK) HIKING TRAILS

 The hike starts at Monks Cowl Camp.
 Remember to complete the mountain register and to indicate that you will be away for at least two nights.
-Take the route to the Sphinx and then on to the contour path to Blind Mans Corner.
-Keep to the left of the cairn which marks Blinds Man Corner and keep left onto the trail to Hlatikulu Nek.
+Take the route to the Sphinx and then the contour path to Blind Mans Corner.
+Keep to the left of the cairn, which marks Blinds Man Corner and keep left onto the trail to Hlatikulu Nek.
 At the base of Hlatikulu Nek, turn left to enter the valley of the Mhlawazini River River.
 This area is also referred to as Champagne Valley or Monks Cowl Valley.
 You then hike to the base of Gray’s Pass, where you will find Keith Bush Camp alongside the Mhlawazini River.
 You will return similarly.

 The author recommends that three days be devoted to enjoying this hike.
 The first day should be used to reach the ‘base camp’ of ‘Keith’s Bush.
 Keith’s Bush is an ideal camping spot next to the Mhlawazini River.
 The second day should be devoted to climbing and descending ‘Gray’s Pass’.
 This pass is a strenuous section of the hike, with some treacherous areas with steep drops.
 The gradient of this pass is some 800 metres.
 This ascent is similar to the height of Table Mountain!
 The last part is made up of loose boulders.
 Approach this section slowly and cautiously.
 The top of Gray’s Pass is some 3,100 metres.
-The coordinates of Gray’s Pass are -29.071650, 29.323083.
+The coordinates of Gray’s Pass are -29.071650, and 29.323083.

 The views from ‘Grays Pass’ are spectacular, with unrivalled views of Monks Cowl, Cathkin Peak, Sterkhorn and the Amplet.
 Furthermore, the sight of the Dragon’s Back and ‘Gatberg’ are impressive.
 However, what makes this particular route unique is that the cliff faces of Champagne Castle and the area in its immediate vicinity contain ‘nesting holes’ for a significant number of Cape Vultures and the rare ‘Lammergeyer’ or Bearded Vulture.

 The final day of the hike is the return to ‘Monks Cowl Camp’ via Keartland’s Pass or the Sphinx.